jkressel/blog/_posts/2023-01-12-adventures-in-morello-capability-load-store-faulting.markdown

 ## Disabling store faulting

 Store faulting can be enabled and disabled in the block and page descriptors at stages 1 and 2 of translation.
 Specifically, we care here about 2 registers `TCR_ELx` for stage 1 translation and `VTCR_EL2` for stage 2. `x` corresponds to the relevant EL.
-If stage 2 transation is disabled then you don't need to worry about the latter register.
+If stage 2 translation is disabled then you don't need to worry about the latter register.
 The table below lists the registers that need to be considered for capability store faulting.

 | Translation stage  | Register  | Bit  | Purpose | Value |
 |---|---|---|---|---|